One Lakh Kindle E-Books

 The people, in the culture of poverty thesis have a strong feeling of marginality, of helplessness, of dependency, of not belonging.
 They are like aliens in their own country, convinced that the existing institutions do not serve their interests and needs.
-Along with this feeling of powerlessness is a widespread feeling of inferiority, of personal unworthiness.
-This is true of the slum dwellers of Mexico City, who do not constitute a distinct ethnic or racial group and do not suffer from racial discrimination.
 In the United States the culture of poverty that exists in the Negroes has the additional disadvantage of racial discrimination. - Five Families: Mexican Case Studies in the Culture of Poverty (1959).

 Soulside : Inquiries into Ghetto Culture and Community - Ulf Hannerz.
 The book helped to dispel many false impressions about ghetto life and questioned the idea, precipitated in the influential Moynihan Report and in notions of a "culture of poverty," that the poor had chosen to lead the lives they do.